COALA: Numerically Stable and Efficient Framework for Context-Aware Low-Rank Approximation: Experiments

 \subsection{Model compression}

-In this section, we evaluate the effectiveness of our regularization-based compression approach.
+In this section, we evaluate the effectiveness of our regularization-based compression approach in practice~\footnote{Our code is available at \url{https://github.com/urparkina/COALA}.}.
+We first fix the procedure for selecting the regularization parameter~$\mu$.
+Specifically, we determine~$\mu$ relative to the unregularized solution $W_0$ (i.e., the one obtained for $\mu = 0$) according to the formula below:

+where $\lambda$ serves as a hyperparameter controlling the adjustment.
+This step is crucial because different layers of large language models exhibit substantially different norms of the weight matrices~$W$, calibration matrices~$X$, and their products~$WX$, see, e.g.,~\cite{Residual}.
+Moreover, we compare these two strategies, analyzing how the metric depends on adaptive and non-adaptive choices of $\mu$ across layers, see Figure~\ref{fig:adaptive}.
+The Mistral‑7B‑Instruct model was selected due to its pronounced variation of layer‑wise norms.

+Figure~\ref{fig:70_and_80} presents sensitivity analysis of the parameter $\lambda$, demonstrating that the optimal value of~$\mu$ remains relatively stable (in the region from 1 to 10) across different settings, including various model architectures, datasets, and compression ratios.

+Table~\ref{tab:llama3-1b} compares several methods without adaptive rank selection under reduced-precision (fp16) conditions.
+We observe that our more numerically stable formulations improve performance, with regularization providing the most consistent gains.
 We compare our method to approaches that do not use fine-tuning or adaptive rank selection.
-However, our solution can be used not only as a standalone compression technique, but also integrated into other works as part of a problem-solving framework.
-See the experiments in Table~\ref{tab:llama3-8b},~\ref{tab:llama3-1b},~\ref{tab:mistral}.
-In these tables, compression ratio refers to the memory size of the compressed model divided by the memory size of the original model.
-In the SVD-LLM~\cite{SVD-LLM} method, we replaced Cholesky factorization with a more robust version from SVD-LLM V2~\cite{SVD-LLM2}.
-We also do not post-process the obtained low-rank approximations.
+However, our solution can be potentially used not only as a standalone compression technique, but also integrated into other works as a part of a problem-solving framework.

+Finally, Table~\ref{tab:mistral} compares our approach with state-of-the-art methods that report the relevant metrics in their manuscripts.
+Our method achieves comparable or even superior results solely due to the use of regularization, without any additional heuristics or fine-tuning.